 Expedited Review of Minor Changes to Approved Research

-Federal regulations at 45 CFR 46.110 (b)(2) allow for expedited review of minor changes in previously approved research during the period for which approval is authorized.
-This applies to research which was previously reviewed and approved under a full or expedited procedure.
+Federal regulations at 45 CFR 46.110 (b)(1)(ii) allow for expedited review of minor changes in research previously approved by the IRB during the period for which approval is authorized.

-It is only considered minor if it does not represent a material change in the research, falls into expedited categories 1-7, and does not:
+A change is minor if it falls into expedited categories 1-7 and does not:

-- Exhibit a major change to the project's design or aims
+- Exhibit a major change in aims, design or consent process

-- Increase the number of participants at risk
+- Increase risks or discomfort to subjects, or increase number of subjects at risk

 - Expand eligibility criteria

-- Add an element that may breach the confidentiality of the participant (e.g., adding focus groups)
+- Add an element that may breach confidentiality (e.g., adding focus groups)

-- Add sensitive information (e.g., questions about depression or sexuality)
+- Add sensitive information (e.g., questions about drug use, sexuality, etc.)

 - Add a new consent form

-- Alter the qualifications of the research team in a way that would not be appropriate for the project
+- Alter study team qualifications in a way that would not be appropriate for the project

 - Alter the facilities available to support the safe conduct of the research

-- Create confusion or questions as to the full scope of the study (e.g., many revisions throughout the life of the project)
+- Create confusion or questions as to the full scope of the study (e.g., many revisions throughout study’s length)